Privacy Policy

 8.3.
 Raw license keys issued after payment are stored only encrypted and only for a limited period required for service re-delivery.
 After that period, only the key hash and public license data remain.

-8.6.
-Checkout consent audit records are retained with the related order data for contract and legal proof purposes.
+8.5.
+Checkout consent audit records, including the wording of the required checkbox, are retained with the related order data for contract and legal proof purposes.
 They do not include IP address or user-agent.

 9. Security Measures

 9.1.
-Redacto applies organizational and technical measures to protect personal data, including data minimization and separation between payment, licensing, sandbox key issuance, sandbox API, and local extension processing.
+Redacto applies organizational and technical measures to protect personal data, including data minimization and separation between payment, account, licensing, and local processing in the Client Applications.

 9.3.
-User text, files, masking dictionaries, and extension settings are not accepted by the payment and licensing backend.
+User text, files, masking dictionaries, and Client Application settings are not accepted by the account, payment, or licensing backend.

 9.4.
 Redacto does not use user text or files for advertising, profiling, credit scoring, or training external AI or machine learning models.